MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Once the installation has completed, select **Close and restart**.

-1. Wait for the **Docker Subscription Service Agreement** to appear.
+1. When the virtual machine restarts, wait for the **Docker Subscription Service Agreement** window to appear.

-1. On the ???? page, select **Accept**.
+1. On the Docker Subscription Service Agreement page, select **Accept**.

-1. On the ???? page, select **Finish**.
+1. On the Finish setting up Docker Desktop page, select **Finish**.

-1. On the ???? page, select **Yes**.
+1. On the User Account Control page, select **Yes**.

-1. On the ???? page, select **Continue without signing in**.
+1. On the Welcome to Docker Desktop page, select **Continue without signing in**.

-1. On the ???? page, select **Skip**.
+1. On the Tell us about the work you do page, select **Skip**.

-1. Minimize the Docker Desktop app.
+1. Wait for the Docker Engine startup process to complete, and then minimize the Docker Desktop app.

 #### Task 4: Install the .NET 8 SDK

-1. In a web browser window, and then navigate to the .NET 8 SDK download page: `https://dotnet.microsoft.com/download`
+1. Open a web browser window, and then navigate to the .NET 8 SDK download page: `https://dotnet.microsoft.com/download`

 1. Select **.NET SDK x64**